techidaily/site-fox-helps/source/_posts/new-ultimate-action-cam-editing-solutions-for-2024.md

 The best part is that it works perfectly on Mac and Window platform and GoPro users can access it for free.
 GoPro Studio also provides perfect synchronization between audio and video content.

 Want to know how to use GoPro Studio to edit your GoPro footage?
-Check this[Complete Guide to Edit a Video with GoPro Studio >>](https://tools.techidaily.com/wondershare/filmora/download/)
+Check this [Complete Guide to Edit a Video with GoPro Studio >>](https://tools.techidaily.com/wondershare/filmora/download/)

 #### 2\.
 Windows Movie Maker for Windows (Free)